shrivastava03/File-Uploader/DOCUMENTATION.md

 ## My Design Decisions

 ### Why I Organized It This Way
 I split everything into `backend` and `frontend` folders to keep things clean and separate.
-The backend has different files for different jobs - one for database stuff, one for file uploads, etc. This makes it easier to find and fix things later.
+The backend has different files for different jobs, one for database stuff, one for file uploads, etc. This makes it easier to find and fix things later.

 ### Important Choices I Made